-My daughter spent a lot of time researching whether the African Pygmy Hedgehog was nocturnal.
+My daughter spent a lot of time researching whether the hedgehog was nocturnal.
 As having a pet that doesn’t sleep the same as other pets could become challenging.

-The nocturnal nature of hedgehogs has evolved over time and even in domesticated pygmy hedgehogs, this characteristic must be observed to make sure they retain a healthy lifestyle.
+The nocturnal nature of hedgehogs has evolved over time and even in domesticated hedgehogs, this characteristic must be observed to make sure they retain a healthy lifestyle.
+It is not advisable to keep them awake during the daytime or periodically wake them up from their slumber.
+They must be naturally allowed to waken and go to sleep on their own accord.

 Eventually, he’ll get up and straddle to his feeding area and munch away on this dry cat biscuits.
 After a while, he’ll poop a few times and may even jump on his running wheel for a while.
 When he looks like he’s settled down he’ll try to burrow underneath the bedding and try to hide.